-With goals and priorities of financially sound Town government, top-quality municipal service and strong partnership with our stakeholders, the Town continues to be a financially secure local government.
-While maintaining its robust fiscal health, the Town continues to focus on infrastructure improvements, environmental projects, and improving service delivery.
+With goals and priorities of financially sound Town government, top-quality municipal service, and strong partnership with our stakeholders, the Town continues to be a financially secure local government.
+While maintaining its robust fiscal health, the Town continues to focus on efforts to envision the Town's future, environmental projects, and improving service delivery.